Introducing dogs with parallel walking

-Parallel Walking is useful for gentle introductions of even super friendly dogs, as well as training to overcome anxieties and boisterous behaviour.
-It avoids face on confrontations, giving dogs space and time to consider their actions.
+Parallel walking is a useful technique for gentle introductions of even super friendly dogs, as well as training to overcome anxieties and boisterous behaviour.
+It avoids face-on confrontations, giving dogs space and time to consider their actions.

 Just as it sounds, the dogs are walked parallel but at a distance they can both cope with.
 This might be as much as a few car lengths – whatever it takes to start in a good place and where the walker is able to get their dog’s focus.